Foden shows Guardiola the future is now

 But no sooner had he headed towards the microphones, the midfielder was told in no uncertain terms it was time to go right now as the team bus was ready to leave.

-It meant Manchester City's coach driver had done something largely beyond Aston Villa for the duration of Sunday's EFL Cup final by stopping Foden from doing whatever he wanted.
+It meant Manchester City's coach driver had done something largely beyond Aston Villa for the duration of the Carabao Cup final by stopping Foden from doing whatever he wanted.

 It proved a day to savour for City's old guard.
 Aguero, Fernandinho and David Silva now have five winners' medals apiece from English football's mid-season final.